Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: SeBa and model variations

 According to \citet{Sana2012}, the mass ratio distribution of massive stars is nearly flat, $f_q \propto q^{-0.1}$, while the distribution of eccentricities follows $f_e \propto e^{-0.42}$.
 A similar mass ratio distribution is inferred by \citet{Kobulnicky_2014}, while \citet{Dunstall} finds $f_q \propto q^{-2.9}$ for B stars in the Tarantula Nebula, and \citet{DunstallVIII} finds $f_q \propto q^{-1}$ or O stars in the Tarantula Nebula.

-The effects of uncertainties in initial conditions were investigated by \citet{mink2015merger}, and they found that only the change in initial mass function alters significantly the properties of the merging compact binary object population \citep[but see][]{Klencki_2018}.
-There are observational and theoretical indications that the initial mass function might not be universal \citep[see][and references therein]{Chru_li_ska_2020}.
-In our simulations, we assume these initial distributions are not correlated, however, in reality this might not be the case \citep[see e.g.][]{Moe_2017, Klencki_2018}.
+The effects of uncertainties in initial conditions were investigated by \citet{mink2015merger}, and they found that only the changes in the initial mass function alters significantly the properties of the merging compact binary object population \citep[but see][]{Klencki_2018}.
+This is an important result, as there are observational and theoretical indications that the initial mass function might not be universal \citep[see][and references therein]{Chru_li_ska_2020}.
+In our simulations, we assume these initial distributions are not correlated, although, this might not be a valid assumption \citep[see e.g.][]{Moe_2017, Klencki_2018}.

-In this paper we used the following initial conditions for our simuations: \begin{itemize} \item Initial mass function: the initial mass of the primary is drawn from a distribution determined by \citet{Kroupa}.
-In the mass range $M_{ZAMS} = 20 - 100\, M_{\odot}$, this is $N_{IMF}(M_{ZAMS}) \simeq M_{ZAMS}^{-2.3}$. \item Initial mass ratio distribution: we assume a uniform mass ratio distribution between 0.1 and 1, where the mass ratio is defined as $q = M_{ZAMS,2}/M_{ZAMS,1}$, that is the ratio of the mass of the initially secondary and the mass of the initially primary star.
-A flat distribution is in a reasonable agreement with observations of \citet{Sana2012}. \item Initial separation distribution: we assume a flat distribution in the logarithmic space of binary separation in the interval of $1 R_{\odot}$-$10^4 R_{\odot}$; $N_{a} \simeq log(a)$.
-This is equivalent to Opik law, ie. a uniform distribution in $\log p$ \citep{OpikLaw1924}. \item Initial eccentricity distribution: the initial eccentricity assumed to follow a thermal distribution \citep{Heggie1975}, i.e. $f_e \propto e$. \end{itemize}
+In this paper, we apply the following initial conditions for our simulations: \begin{itemize} \item Initial mass function: we assume a universal initial mass function of the primary star of \citet{Kroupa} in a mass range of $M_{\rm ZAMS} = 20$ - $100\, M_{\odot}$: $N_{\rm IMF}(M_{\rm ZAMS}) \simeq M_{\rm ZAMS}^{-2.3}$. \item Initial mass ratio distribution: we assume a uniform mass ratio distribution between 0.1 and 1, where the mass ratio is defined as $q = M_{\rm ZAMS,2}/M_{\rm ZAMS,1}$, that is the ratio of the mass of the initially secondary and the mass of the initially primary star.
+A flat distribution is in a reasonable agreement with observations of \citet{Sana2012}. \item Initial separation distribution: we assume a flat distribution in the logarithmic space of binary separation in the interval of $1 R_{\odot}$-$10^4 R_{\odot}$; $N_{a} \simeq \rm{log}(a)$.
+This is equivalent to Opik's law \citep[][]{OpikLaw1924}, ie. a uniform distribution in $\rm{log} (p)$.
+We note that since we sample from the distribution of semimajor axis, some of our systems have sub-day periods.
+However, we discard any systems that fill their Roche-lobe at zero-age main sequence and we do not take them into account for calculating event rates (see section \ref{subs:rates}). \item Initial eccentricity distribution: the initial eccentricity assumed to follow a thermal distribution \citep{Heggie1975}, i.e. $f_e \propto e$. \end{itemize}